 You: “OK, school isn’t working for you.
 What’s another way to finish your education?
 You will be on your own someday and you will need to make your own money.
 Do you have a plan for getting the skills you need?

 Deescalate a heated moment without placing blame or accepting blame.
 You might apologize or change the subject or simply end the communication.

 Teen: “Stop f**king treating me like you’re my therapist!”

 Parent: “I did not intend to sound that way.
 I’m not your therapist but a parent trying to communicate the best I can.
 If now is not a good time to talk, I will check in with you later.”

-Text instead of talk, even in the same house, even in the same room.
+Text instead of talk.
+Texting eliminates tone of voice, allows time for parents to ponder word choice, and a few extra second for their child to ponder what’s texted.
+Text your child even in the same house, even in the same room.
 This works surprisingly well.

 Talk to your teenager through a door, you do not need to look at each other, and you both teen may feel psychologically safer.